bibek12345/DIPC/Setup.md

 # Setup

 This workshop requires several setups steps that are normally done in advance as part of an automated process prior to running the labs.
-In cases where a customer wishes to run through the workshop themselves on their own without the support of Global Services Engineering (GSE) they must first walk through the following steps.
+In cases where a customer wishes to run through the workshop themselves on their own, they must first walk through the following steps.

 ### **STEP 1**: Log into the Cloud Console and create DBCS_WorkshopImage